• Skip to primary navigation

 • Adobo Sauce – from the canned chipotle pepper

-• Smoked Paprika Powder – if possible don’t replace it with regular paprika powder
+• Smoked Paprika Powder – if possible don’t replace it with regular paprika powder as it has a very unique and smoky taste.

-• Salsa – use your favorite kind of salsa
+• Salsa – use your favorite kind of salsa.

 How To Make This Recipe